 You earn $90,000 before tax, not including your employer’s contribution on your behalf.
 If you decided to pay $10,000 of your income into your chosen fund through concessional contributions, you’ll end up saving approximately $3450 in tax.
 This extra $3450 you would have paid in tax is instead invested in your super, which in turn will continue to grow as you get older and enable you to live the retirement lifestyle you’ve always dreamed of.^

 Who Benefits From Making Voluntary Super Contributions?

-We mentioned it before, but those with a higher-than-average income who are looking to lower their tax obligations may benefit the most from voluntarily contributing to their super.
-This is especially true if your marginal tax rate is above 15%, as making concessional super contributions would allow you to utilise a lower tax rate.
+We mentioned it before, but those with a higher-than-average income who are looking to lower their tax obligations may benefit the most from voluntarily contributing to their chosen fund.
+This is especially true if your marginal tax rate is above 15%, as making concessional contributions would allow you to utilise a lower tax rate.